G1ANT-Robot/G1ANT.Manual/g1ant-language/structures/label.md

 **Description:**

 `➜` **labelname** defines a label element.
 This is the place where the script will start executing if you ask them to jump ➜labelname.
-It is available at G1ANT Developer Studio -&gt; Insert -&gt; Label
+It is available at G1ANT Developer Studio -> Insert -> Label

 See also : "Commands - label":{TOPIC-LINK+command-labels}
 See also : "Commands - jump":{TOPIC-LINK+command-jump}